maliMirkec/personal-website/site/articles/how-to-create-crooked-shadow.md

 To create the crooked border, we will use CSS triangle.
 It's pretty old technique and it's used all over the place.
 To understand CSS triangles, look at this short animation made by Chris Coyier:

-{% codepen "chriscoyier" "lotjh" "dark" "result" %}
+{% codepen "chriscoyier" "lotjh" "dark" "result" "400" false true %}

 In our case, we'll use `:after` pseudo element to create a crooked solid bottom border.
 Here's the code: